sondresj/neovim-config/README.md

 Lazy has a convention that allows to structure the plugins and it's configuration to be in separate files.
 These must be in the `lua/plugins` directory.
 Lazy will then load all .lua files in there, and merge the returned tables into one, table of plugins that lazy should intall.

+## Coplit
+To enable Copilot, you must authenticate it, run `:Copilot auth` and follow the instructions